Robert Kobliashvili

 Robert Kobliashvili (born 6 December 1993) is a Georgian Greco-Roman wrestler.
 He won a bronze medal at the 2017 World Wrestling Championships.
 He is a European Champion (2018).
 He competed in the men's Greco-Roman 85 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 16 by Denis Kudla.

 He won one of the bronze medals in the 87 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 He competed in the 87 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan and he earned a quota place for Georgia for the 2024 Summer Olympics in Paris, France.
+He competed in the 97 kg event at the Olympics.